horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

 ## 6. Bitcoin Cash Price

-On 1 August 2017, shortly after the split, Bitcoin Cash emerged as a cryptocurrency coin and began trading at about $240, while the Bitcoin traded at about $2,700.
+On 1 August 2017, shortly after the split, Bitcoin Cash emerged as a cryptocurrency and began trading at about $240, while the Bitcoin traded at about $2,700.

 Since then, [BCH price](https://coinmarketcap.com/currencies/bitcoin-cash/) hasn't changed significantly while [BTC price](https://coinmarketcap.com/currencies/bitcoin/) been ranging between $3,500 - $12,000.

-In the long run, the price of the cryptocurrency likely to reflect the growth of its blockchain network and engineering/user community around the project.
+In the long run, the price of the cryptocurrency likely to reflect the growth of its blockchain network and the size of engineering/user community around the project.

-Although Bitcoin Cash has one of the largest social communities around it's still significantly behind Ethereum and Bitcoin in that regard.
-In order for it to overtake the Bitcoin the demand for BCH coins should exceed the demand for BTC.
+Although Bitcoin Cash has one of the largest social media communities around it's still significantly behind Ethereum and Bitcoin in that regard.
+In order for it to overtake the Bitcoin the demand for Bitcoin Cash cryptocurrency should exceed the demand for BTC.